chaolongwang/SEEKIN/README.md

 SEEKIN is a software program for estimating kinship and inbreeding coefficients for samples which are sequenced at low sequencing coverage (typically lower than 1x).
 The key features of this program include:
 * Account for the genotype uncertainties by leveraging the haplotype information from study or external samples.
 * Estimate kinship for heterogenous samples with population structure and admixture.
 * Analyze thousands of individuals in saving memory usage and computational time by utilizing the "single producer/consumer" design.

+If you have any bug reports or questions please send an email to Jinzhuang Dou at douj@gis.a-star.edu.sg or Chaolong Wang at wangcl@gis.a-star.edu.sg

 ## 2 Dependencies
 * gcc >= 4.9